open-austin/org/README.md

 ## Resources

-We're an open book, take a look at our [expenses so far in 2017](https://github.com/open-austin/iced-coffee/blob/master/resources/2017_Expenses.csv)
+We're an open book, take a look at our expenses so far in [Google Sheet](https://docs.google.com/spreadsheets/d/13yTcEDH-_XsO1erytDJiFceCLrbXtfF8RQxHN6meiUM/edit?usp=sharing) or [CSV/Needs to be updated](https://github.com/open-austin/iced-coffee/blob/master/resources/2017_Expenses.csv)

 Look at how we use our resources compared to other Code for America brigades in [2017](https://docs.google.com/spreadsheets/d/1ORwvp9rPOidH-bhTAfzSmUGWpi7AHOKyhrgCKZmkGKQ/edit#gid=0) & [2016](https://docs.google.com/spreadsheets/d/1aHEs3iBPbdb2SAT70dmhuy4Z5LnjC9njXLrKr-H6aDo/edit#gid=0).